KeliLanguage/doc/specification/section-8-packages.md

 Each Keli package will have the following structure:

-* a `_src` folder, containing all the source file of this package, and a `deps` file
+* a `_src` folder, containing all the source file of this package, and a `purse.json` file
 * a `_test` folder, containing all the test scripts for testing this package
-* `deps` file contains a list of dependencies of this package \(refer [Section 8.4](https://github.com/KeliLanguage/doc/tree/8ad3ec5699233d6b2a09273d911b391812abb5ec/specification/section-8-kind-annotations.md#8-4-adding-dependency)\)
+* `purse.json` file contains a list of dependencies of this package \(refer [Section 8.4](https://github.com/KeliLanguage/doc/tree/8ad3ec5699233d6b2a09273d911b391812abb5ec/specification/section-8-kind-annotations.md#8-4-adding-dependency)\)
 * a `.gitignore` file that will ignore every folders\(which are effectively the external dependencies of the current package\), except the `_src` folder.
 * a README file, to describe this package
 * a LICENSE file